ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.15.0.md

 There are no new built-in effects this time.
 Instead, TTE can now generate shell completions for `bash` and `zsh`, handle more of the ANSI escape sequence soup produced by terminal tools such as `neofetch` and `fastfetch`, and do a much better job preserving input colors in `existing_color_handling="dynamic"` mode.

 There is also support for discovering user-provided effects from a config directory, along with a pile of engine documentation and test improvements.
-This is the sort of release where the most important work is not always glamorous, but it makes everything else feel a bit less wobbly.

 ### Push Tab, Receive Effect